A Comprehensive Guide to Case Interview Prep [tips updated 2021]

 The best way to get smarter about answering case interview questions is to master this four-part approach.

 As we saw in the video above, the opening of a case question is a description of a client and the problem they’re facing.
-Rebecca repeated back to the interviewer the type of business the client was in and and their business problem.
+Davis repeated back to the interviewer the type of business the client was in and and their business problem.

 Remember, this clarification is an important step in the process.